-\ We will refer your Planning permit application to DoT for review and authorisation.
+[•]We will refer your planning permit application to DoT for review and authorisation.

-You will need to apply directly to DoT for authorisation, and then supply this authorisation with your crossing permit application.
+'You will need to apply directly to DoT for authorisation, and then supply this authorisation with your crossing permit application.

-&lt;sup>‡ A crossing permit includes our Consent for works to excavate in the road for your crossing installation.
+^t A crossing permit includes our consent for works to excavate in the road for your crossing installation.

-- (ii) documentation of any third party approvals required (for example, if a service pit will need to be relocated to accommodate the crossing, you'll need to provide authorisation from the asset owner and document their specifications in your plans) - (iii) engineering design drawings (in accordance with our engineering standard drawings and specifications, highlighting any departure from our standard specification).
-These must include details of any proposed modification of the roadway level or stormwater assets. - (iv) a Traffic Management Plan (TMP) to be implemented during any work to construct, modify or remove the crossing (see 15.9.1 for more information on preparing a TMP) - (v) a Tree Protection Plan (TPP, see 11.2.3 Tree Protection Plans and 23.2.7 below) if any of the proposed crossing works will take place within a Tree Protection Zone.
+- (a) You must have a permit to construct, modify or remove any vehicle crossing (permanently or temporarily) on a public road in the municipality.
+You will need to prepare: - (i) a dimensioned site plan, clearly showing: - the location and dimensions of the proposed crossing - all clearances from adjoining properties - the location of all assets and infrastructure within and adjacent to the proposed crossing (such as public trees, stormwater pits, service pits, poles, cabinets, bollards and street furniture) - details of existing parking conditions. - (ii) documentation of any third party approvals required (for example, if a service pit will need to be relocated to accommodate the crossing, you must provide authorisation from the asset owner and document their specifications in your plans) - (iii) engineering design drawings (in accordance with our engineering standard drawings and specifications, highlighting any departure from our standard specification).
+These must include details of any proposed modification of the roadway level or stormwater assets. - (iv) a Traffic Management Plan (TMP) to be implemented during any work to construct, modify or remove the crossing (see 15.9.1 for information on preparing a TMP) - (v) a Tree Protection Plan (TPP, see 11.2.3 Tree Protection Plans and 23.2.7) if any of the proposed crossing works will take place within a Tree Protection Zone.